jnlongnecker/dungeoneers/Manual/Dice.md

 `n`d`x` + `m`

-This looks scary, but it's a lot simpler than it looks!
+This may seem scary, but it's a lot simpler than it looks!
 In our roll, `n` represents the number of dice to roll.
 The "d" just stands for "die". `x` stands for the number of sides the die has, and `m` are any add-ons to the roll (which can either be other rolls or straight numbers).
 For example, we may have the following roll:

 2d6